 top of page

-The AgroClimatology group at the Agricultural Research Organization, Israel, studies the interactions between climate and agriculture focusing on regional and seasonal space and time scales.
+Our group studies the interactions between climate and agriculture, focusing on regional and seasonal space and time scales.

 We are interested in understanding how climate interacts with crops and how extensive agriculture affects regional climate conditions